JacobWylie/colts-js/this.md

 <h1>This</h1>
-- Reserved JavaSctiptKeyword
+A reserved JavaSctipt keyword <br>
-- Determined by execution context
+Determined by execution context <br>
-- Determined using four rules (global, object/implicit, explicit, new)
+Determined using four rules (global, object/implicit, explicit, new) <br>

 <h2>Global Context</h2>
 <h3>The browser's global object is the window</h3>